larkiny/nodekit/docs/src/content/docs/guides/30-generate-participation-keys.md

 ---
-title: Generating consensus participation keys
+title: Generating participation keys
-description: Generating consensusparticipation keys with nodekit
+description: Generating participation keys with nodekit
 ---

 If it is not running already, start nodekit with this command: